 The inner ear, sometimes known as the internal ear or auris interna, is the innermost portion of the ear.
 It consists mainly of the oval window, the cochlea, the semicircular canals and a portion of the auditory nerve.
 The inner ear also contains a central component to one's sense of balance, the vestibular system.

-All of these different portions of the anatomy of the ear work together in a coordinated manner to deliver the sense of sound to us.
-A problem with any of the parts of the ear separately can have consequences on the whole process of hearing.
-If you or a loved one are experiencing difficulty with your sense of hearing, make an appointment to visit a Miracle-Eat specialist today.
+All of these different parts of the ear work together in a coordinated manner to deliver you the sense of sound.
+A problem with any one of the parts of the ear can have consequences on the whole process of hearing.
+If you or a loved one experience difficulty with your sense of hearing, make an appointment to visit a Miracle-Eat specialist today.